Georgetown Law Faculty and Alumni Tapped to Serve in Biden-Harris Administration

 Ruchi Jain (L’06) has been named Deputy Solicitor for General Law at the U.S. Department of the Interior.
 Most recently the Pro Bono Counsel for the Washington, D.C. office of Kirkland & Ellis LLP, Jain held several positions in the White House and Department of Justice during the Obama-Biden administration, including as a Special Assistant to President Obama.

-Leslie Kiernan (L’86) has been nominated as General Counsel of the Department of Commerce.
+Leslie Kiernan (L’86) was confirmed as General Counsel of the Department of Commerce.
 In addition to 20 years of law firm experience, Kiernan served in the Obama-Biden administration as Deputy Counsel to the President, with the White House Council on Women and Girls and as a senior advisor to the U.S. Mission to the United Nations.
-She is currently a Special Counsel in the Office of the White House Counsel and recently advised the Biden-Harris transition.
-She is also vice-chair of the board of Children’s National Medical Center.
+She is a former vice-chair of the board of Children’s National Medical Center.

 Fernando Laguarda (L’94) was named General Counsel for Americorps.
 Until recently the faculty director of the Program on Law and Government at American University Washington College of Law, he has professional experience in antitrust and competition policy, federal oversight and accountability and public law.